 But, the most special thing about Courchevel is the quality of its slopes for all levels of adrenalin.
 Most of them are for beginners, which makes it a family paradise, but Courchevel can also boast having some of the most challenging slopes on earth.
 Yet, here there is life beyond the snow season.
 For some, it is when everything melts that the holidays begin.
 Who would have thought that you could surf artificial waves in a mountain resort?
 In Courchevel, anything and everything is possible.

-Alongside Méribel, Courchevel will be hosting the World Ski Championships in 2023 and the front de neige of Courchevel Le Praz is undergoing an ambitious €26.6m renovation project which includes a brand-new super leisure centre called Alpinium and a new highspeed lift which can take skiers from Courchevel Le Praz up to Courchevel 1850 in just under six minutes.
-The lake is also having a makeover and its promenade is being expanded which will help improve Courchevel’s summer appeal.
+Alongside Méribel, Courchevel will be hosting the Alpine World Ski Championships in 2023 and the front de neige of Courchevel Le Praz is undergoing an ambitious €26.6m renovation project which includes a brand-new super leisure centre called Alpinium and a new highspeed lift which can take skiers from Courchevel Le Praz up to Courchevel 1850 in just under six minutes.
+However, the star of the show is the new black run which descends 3,200m from Col de la Loze and ends atop the Alpinium sports centre: l’Éclipse.
+The run has already been recognised as one of the most challenging in the pistes in the world, making it a must-visit for seasoned skiers.
+Head to Athena Journal and take a look at our article covering the Alpine World Ski Championships 2023, to learn more about the new infrastructure plans and the effect that the event will have on Courchevel.

 With huge renovation plans underway, there is excellent potential for capital appreciation in this resort as well as generating strong rental yields, especially during the 2023 World Ski Championships.